 Since Arkansas is an agricultural state, we have plenty of opportunities to eat locally or, as they say, become a locavore.
 Even in the big city of Little Rock, there are opportunities to support local agriculture.

-The Certified Arkansas Farmer's Market (CAFM) is a “source verified” market.
+The Argenta Farmer's Market is a “source verified” market.
 All vendors have been inspected to verify that they are the source of the product they are selling.
 Nothing outside of Arkansas can be sold at the market.
 It's the easiest way to be assured of local food.

-The market is open from Saturday, April thru September in downtown North Little Rock's Argenta district on Tuesdays and Saturdays from 7 a.m. - 12 p.m.
+The market is open from Saturday, April thru September in downtown North Little Rock's Argenta district on Saturdays from 7 a.m. - 12 p.m.

-- Other, less expansive, markets: Maumelle has a small farmer's market at 449 Millwood Circle, in a parking lot.
+Maumelle has a small farmer's market at 449 Millwood Circle, in a parking lot.
 The "Arkansas Home Grown Market" can be found on 8700 N. Rodney Parham in the church parking lot.
 The YWCA at 1200 S Cleveland sometimes has a small produce market too.
 They generally tend to open up around April, like the bigger Farmer's Markets.
+There's also an online version of a locally grown market.

 There are some restaurants that strive to use local foods whenever possible.
 A few them are listed below.
 If you know of a restaurant that uses local foods for most of their menu choices, email me and let me know.